logics1/opensnitch-priv-esc/README.md

 | **Ubuntu 26.04 LTS ("Resolute Raccoon")** | `7.0.0-1016-nvidia` | `1.6.9-3ubuntu1` |

+## Scope
+RCE on 1.6.0 - 1.8.0
+Socket Takeover and root write 1.0.1 - 1.8.0
 Due to the way the log is written via an eBPF-based process monitor, **the PoC I provided will only work on versions 1.6.0 - 1.8.0** (latest as of the time of writing).
 Since previous versions (prior to 1.6.0) used a different logging mechanism, the PoC will fail. **The ability to redirect logs and write as root exists in versions 1.0.1 - 1.8.0 of opensnitch**, but because of the way the pre-1.6.0 formatted the logging it is not as simple to get the attacker controlled *.so to load from /etc/ld.so.preload.

-## A note about scope
-Mutual-TLS auth (AuthTLSMutual) exists in opensnitch but is opt-in and off by default.
-Even if authentication is enabled via a TLS cert, this vulnerability is NOT mitigated if an attacker has access as the user that set up the authentication, as they would have read access to the TLS cert.
-With the default settings, there is no authentication and anyone on the system would be able to abuse this vulnerability as long as the /tmp/osui.sock is not currently owned by someone else.
+Mutual-TLS auth (AuthTLSMutual) exists in opensnitch but is opt-in and off by default. **Even if authentication is enabled via a TLS cert, this vulnerability is NOT mitigated** if an attacker has access as the user that set up the authentication, as they would have read access to the TLS cert.
+With the default settings, there is no authentication and anyone on the system would be able to abuse this vulnerability as long as the /tmp/osui.sock is not currently owned by a separate user.

+## CVE Information

+**CVSS 3.1: AV:L/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H — 8.4 (High)**

+**CWE-306 — Missing Authentication for Critical Function** *(shipped default: `simple`)* The default connects the gRPC UI socket with no authentication at all (`credsType == "" || credsType == AuthSimple` → `grpc.WithInsecure()`, Step 1).
+In this configuration there is no identity check whatsoever — any local process that binds the socket first becomes the daemon's trusted peer.

+**CWE-863 — Incorrect Authorization** *(`tls-simple` / `tls-mutual` configurations)*
+Turning on the daemon's optional TLS authentication does not fix this.
+As described in Scope, both TLS modes verify that the peer holds valid credentials for the account configured to run `opensnitch-ui` — they never verify the peer is the specific, currently-legitimate GUI session.
+An authenticated-but-illegitimate peer (same account, different process) still passes.
+This is a distinct defect from CWE-306, not a restatement of it: authentication is present and succeeds here — it simply checks the wrong thing.

+**CWE-283 — Unverified Ownership**
+Step 1's socket takeover works because the daemon dials `unix:///tmp/osui.sock` and treats whichever process is listening there as its trusted peer, without ever verifying that peer is the legitimate `opensnitch-ui` process rather than anything else that happened to bind the path first.

+**CWE-73 — External Control of File Name or Path** Step 2's config takeover lets the attacker set `Server.LogFile` to an arbitrary absolute path — `/etc/ld.so.preload` — with no validation or restriction on what that path can be.

+**CWE-427 — Uncontrolled Search Path Element**
+Step 4: once `/etc/ld.so.preload` is redirected and populated with attacker-controlled content, glibc's dynamic linker treats it as a trusted list of libraries to load into every subsequent process.
+The attacker fully controls an element of that load path.

+**CWE-269 — Improper Privilege Management**
+Net effect of the full chain (Steps 1–4), under either configuration state above: an unprivileged local user obtains a root shell.

+#### Timeline:
+- Aug 17 00:56 UTC: sent email notifying the author of the vulnerability, providing the PoC and details of the vulnerability.
+- Aug 17 11:56 UTC: Was told by the author "Go ahead and ask for the CVE" but they indicated that they would not be fixing it.
+- Aug 19 00:39 UTC: informed the author that I will be requesting a CVE.